The Sadeian Woman and the Ideology of Pornography

-The Sadeian Woman and the Ideology of Pornography is the American title of a 1978 non-fiction book by Angela Carter, an English writer who primarily wrote fiction novels.
+The Sadeian Woman and the Ideology of Pornography is the American title of a 1978 non-fiction book by Angela Carter, an English writer who primarily wrote fiction.
 British publication was delayed until 1979, when the book appeared as The Sadeian Woman: An Exercise in Cultural History.

 Background

 Carter discovered the work of the Marquis de Sade while living in Japan in the early 1970s.
 She was inspired by "the Japanese experience of reading pornographic comic books alongside the works of de Sade" and wrote The Sadeian Woman in the years after she moved back to England.
 The Virago Press commissioned Carter to write the book in 1977.

 The Marquis de Sade, a French writer from the late 18th century, is well known for his controversial pornography, specifically his violent pornographic novels.
 He was a libertine of the French Revolution and was imprisoned by Napoleon in 1801 for being the author of the novels Juliette and Justine.
 He is widely considered to be unethical and a corrupter of women.

 In Britain, prior to the time in which The Sadeian Woman was written, it was widely accepted that women were mostly passive participants in physical sexual activity and were not aroused when they were initiators (or expected to be initiators) of sexual activity.
 During the 1960s and 1970s, sexual norms and gender roles were transforming, along with the social and material conditions that shaped female sexuality.
-Carter was writing her book in a time where it was possible to look back at a period of change over many years, where "women increasingly expected to be sexually active outside their roles as mothers and wives, when courting, and to start asking what this meant for women."
+Carter was writing her book in a time when it was possible to look back at a period of change over many years, where "women increasingly expected to be sexually active outside their roles as mothers and wives, when courting, and to start asking what this meant for women."